 Whether you know Paris by its monikers the city of lights, of love or of fashion, there is one thing certain: there is no other metropolis exactly like it.
 It seemed that people either love or hate the city and because of that it made me want to explore it even more.
 I was curious to find out what it had to offer and hopefully come up with my own verdict by the end of my stay in the city of lights.

 We caught a red-eye flight and by 8am found our feet firmly planted on French soil.
 A short train ride from Charles de Gaulle Airport later you’ll find yourself in the heart of Paris.
-Be prepared to ogle at the sights you’ve only ever seen in movies, read about in books and romanticized of.
+Be prepared to ogle at the sights you’ve only ever seen in movies, read about in books, and romanticized.

 Once we got situated into our AirBnB a short nap was on tall order after that red-eye.
 Awoken to a warm spring afternoon in Paris we eagerly left our coats behind and traversed on foot.
 We opted to walk around to get a feel of the neighborhood we were staying in.
 This also made for good exercise!